 Introduction

 Has time ever seemed to move in slow motion?
 Perhaps, during an intense moment of a basketball game, you experienced a vivid slowdown in the motion of the world.
 Has time ever seemed to speed out of control?
 Perhaps, during a difficult exam, you experienced time slipping away like sand through your fingers.
 The present study aims to explore this phenomenon: can the difficulty of a task influence our perception of time and speed?
 More broadly, we are interested in exploring whether cognition can directly impact perception.
 This kind of phenomenon is called a “top-down effect.”
-While this seems intuitively plausible, some researchers have come to criticize extant research, claiming that we have yet to identify any cases in which cognition has a true, direct effect on perception (Firestone & Scholl, 2016).
+Several researchers have come to criticize extant research, claiming that we have yet to identify any cases in which cognition has a true, direct effect on perception (Firestone & Scholl, 2016).
 Thus, by exploring this specific issue (the effect of task difficulty on time and speed perception), we hope to contribute to the broader understanding of the relationship between cognition and perception.

-Top-Down Effects and Action-Specific Cognition
+Top-Down Effects and Action-Specific Cognition.
 An abundance of previous research has explored possible links between task difficulty, performance, and perception.
 Witt & Proffitt (2005) found that softball players with better batting performance tended to report seeing the ball as larger than players with poorer batting performance.
-In a task where participants were asked to drop darts onto a target, participants took fewer attempts to hit the target when they reported perceiving the target as larger, even though the actual size and distance of the target remained uniform (Canal-Bruland et. al., 2010; Wesp et. al., 2004).
-Witt et. al. (2008) found that participants asked to make a simple golf putt reported perceiving the hole as larger than those asked to make a more difficult putt.
+In a task where participants were asked to drop darts onto a target, participants took fewer attempts to hit the target when they reported perceiving the target as larger, even though the actual size and distance of the target remained the same (Canal-Bruland Canal-Bruland R, Kamp J van der., 2010; Wesp R, Cichello P, Grazia E B, Davis K., 2004).
+Witt, et. al. (2008) found that participants asked to make a simple golf putt reported perceiving the hole as larger than those asked to make a more difficult putt.
 These studies all fall under the umbrella of “action-specific perception,” which claims that our ability to perform specific actions directly affects how we perceive elements of our environment involved in those actions (Witt & Sugovic, 2010; Witt, 2011).
 Witt and Sugovic (2010) examined this phenomenon, exploring possible top-down effects on speed perception in tennis and pong.
 In the pong-based experiment, they found that when the paddle size was smaller, participants reported that the ball was moving faster.
 In this study, participants were trained to recognize “slow” and “fast” speeds and were asked after each trial whether the ball’s speed seemed closer to either the “slow” or “fast” speed.
 Participants played all of the “games” (i.e., trials) with a paddle of three possible size variations - small, medium, or large.
-The researchers found that, as the paddle size decreased, participants were more likely to report the ball as moving closer to the “fast” speed than the “slow” speed.
-They attributed this to the increasing difficulty of the game, because the game becomes more challenging as the paddle is smaller.
-Witt & Sugovic claimed that participants’ perception of time was directly influenced by the actions involved in the task of playing the game, resulting in a time “speed-up” as the game grew more difficult.
+The researchers found that as the paddle size decreased participants were more likely to report the ball as moving closer to the “fast” speed than the “slow” speed.
+Witt & Sugovic (2010) claimed that a participant’s perception of time was directly influenced by the actions involved in the task of playing the game, resulting in a time “speed-up” as the game grew more difficult.
 Presently, we are attempting to improve upon their methodology to examine the same effect in a pong game.